1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

-Value stems primarily from exceptional preservation and strike quality rather than absolute rarity.
-Circulated examples remain at face value, while standard uncirculated specimens trade for $0.30-$3.32 depending on grade.
+Value comes primarily from exceptional preservation and strike quality rather than rarity.
+Circulated examples are worth face value only, while standard uncirculated specimens trade for $0.30–$3.32 depending on grade.

-The critical value driver is Full Steps designation, where all six horizontal lines on Monticello’s staircase appear completely sharp and unbroken.
-Finding 1989 nickels in MS-66 Full Steps or higher grades proves extremely difficult, with such specimens commanding $30-$120 or more.
-Error varieties and doubled dies add additional premium potential.
+The biggest value driver is the Full Steps (FS) designation, where all five or six horizontal lines on Monticello’s staircase appear completely sharp and unbroken under magnification.
+Specimens at MS-66 Full Steps or higher are genuinely scarce and can command $30–$950 or more, depending on grade.
+Error varieties — especially wrong planchet errors and dramatic off-center strikes — add further premium potential.

 2. What does the mint mark on my 1989 nickel mean?

-The mint mark identifies which U.S. Mint facility produced your coin.
-Look below the date on the obverse for a small letter: “P” indicates Philadelphia Mint, “D” marks Denver Mint, and “S” designates San Francisco Mint.
+The mint mark is a small letter located below the date on the obverse side of the coin.
+A “P” indicates the Philadelphia Mint, a “D” marks Denver, and an “S” designates San Francisco.

-Philadelphia and Denver struck circulation coins for everyday commerce, while San Francisco produced only specially-made proof specimens sold directly to collectors in annual proof sets.
-The mint mark itself doesn’t significantly affect value for 1989 nickels—condition and Full Steps designation matter far more than the production facility.
+Philadelphia and Denver struck circulation coins for everyday use in 1989, while San Francisco produced only specially made proof specimens sold to collectors in annual proof sets.
+For 1989 nickels, the mint mark itself has little effect on base value — condition and Full Steps status matter far more than the production facility.

 3. How can I tell if my 1989 nickel has Full Steps?